clicon/clixon-controller-docs/cli.rst

 Templates
 =========
 The controller has a simple template mechanism for applying configurations to several devices at once.
 The template mechanism uses variable substitution.

+Note there may also be templates in the Python API, these are more primitive.

 A limitation is that the template itself need to be entered as XML or JSON, CLI editing is not available.